What is business email compromise?

 Stop business email compromise with Mimecast

 To prevent BEC attacks, security teams need to integrate multiple proven methods.
-A comprehensive BEC solution leverages threat feeds, email authentication protocols and advanced AI-driven detection capabilities.
-To confidently identify anomalies and suspicious emails, Mimecast’s advanced email security includes authentication protocols, reputation checks, threat feeds, proprietary signatures, and AI to stop attacks at the point of detection.
+A comprehensive BEC solution leverages threat feeds, email authentication protocols, and advanced AI-driven detection capabilities.
+To confidently identify anomalies and any suspicious email, Mimecast’s advanced email security includes authentication protocols, reputation checks, threat feeds, proprietary signatures, and AI to stop attacks at the point of detection.
 But with Mimecast, AI is more than just a last line of defense.
 Billions of signals across our platform strengthen our AI detection to continuously identify and block advanced BEC attacks, adapting to evolving threats.

 Our protection doesn’t stop there.
 Mimecast’s unified detection capabilities protect against any type of email-based attack – not just BEC.

-Advanced BEC (Business Email Compromise) Use Cases
+Advanced BEC (Business Email Compromise) use cases

-Comprehensive BEC protection: Defending against BEC threats cannot rely solely on AI to identify patterns and abnormalities.
-It requires an approach that combines AI with proven indicators from signatures and threat feeds, ensuring attacks are stopped at the point of detection rather than relying solely on AI as the last line of defense.
+Comprehensive BEC protection:Defending against BEC threats cannot rely solely on AI to identify patterns and abnormalities.
+It requires an approach that combines AI with proven indicators from signatures and threat feeds.
+This ensures attacks are stopped at the point of detection rather than relying solely on AI as the last line of defense.

 Understand what is blocked and why: Being able to easily triage a BEC detection is important.
 Every detection from Mimecast’s Advanced BEC Protection lists not only the policy that triggered the detection but also the risky characteristics that led to the verdict.
 As a result, administrators spend less time determining the cause.